Student Arrival Times, Absence, and Tardy Policy

 - The student is responsible to call a fellow classmate to get class notes, and information concerning new assignments given on the day of the absence.
 All assignments are due on the due dates specified in JE unless arrangements with the teacher have been made for an extension.

-- Lack of communication with the teacher concerning an absence will result in the application of the late work policy which will apply as stated in the Middle School Grading Policy.
+- Lack of communication with the teacher concerning an absence will result in the application of the late work policy which will apply as stated in the appropriate grade level grading policy.

 - If the student has been absent for more than one day in succession, he must continue to communicate with the teacher to schedule assignment due dates.